-Faith is caught more than taught – it is more dependent on relationships – both with family members and most importantly with God.
+Faith is caught more than taught – it is more dependent on relationships – both with family members, with church members and most importantly with God.

 Formation is very different to “indoctrination”.
-Formation is about proving an environment where faith may be explored, tested, taught and seen in action.
+Formation is about providing an environment where faith may be explored, tested, taught, and seen in action

 - Belonging – being embraced by God and the community of faith as beloved and accepted;